yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 questions:
   - "How do I analyze fluorescence markers in a 2D image?"
   - "How do I create labels from the detected bright spots?"
-  - "How can I count the number of detect spots automatically?"
+  - "How can I count the number of detected spots automatically?"
 objectives:
   - Perform a 2D spots/blobs detection in an image fetched from IDR
   - Count the detected spots and blo
 key_points:
 - Fluorescent markers can be detected using Galaxy
-- Object can be automatically count and intensity range plotted
+- Objects can be automatically counted and the intensity range can be plotted
 requirements:
   -
     type: "internal"